armando-valencia/random-movie-generator/README.md

 ### How it use it
 1. Select a platform.
-2. Click generate to fetch data from [rapid API](https://rapidapi.com/).
+2. Click generate to fetch movie data.
-3. A movie is generated.
+3. A movie is generated!
 4. Click close and repeat step 2 to generate another movie, or click "back" to select a different platform.

 ### Todo: